Seventeen years ago last month, I walked into the CareerBuilder.com headquarters in Reston, VA thinking it'd be another ordinary day at work.

 My grandma helped make my first backpacking trip possible, and I've always been grateful.

 My First Backpacking Trip (1998)

 When Brazil won, the city went bonkers.
-We thought the French are crazy, so we hightailed it to Amsterdam the next morning.
+We thought the French were wild, so we hightailed it to Amsterdam the following day.

 About a week into the trip, while exploring Italy for the first time, my friends began talking about going home early.

 Now that I had gotten a taste for hostels, riding the rails, exploring old European cities, and meeting people from around the world, I could hardly believe it.